Olives are one of those wonders of nature that are easy to take for granted… yet deserve special attention.

 Mediterranean olive varieties include: Cipresino and Trantoio (Italy), Bical and Lemono (Spain), Adriamitini and Kalamata (Greece).

-Unfortunately, not all olives are created equal and offer you optimal savory taste and health benefits.
+Unfortunately, not all olives are created equal and offer you optimal savory taste.

-We want to help you take the guesswork out of finding high-quality olives and top-notch foods made from olives, and it all starts with…
+We want to help you take the guesswork out of finding the finest quality olives and top-notch foods made from olives to enhance your culinary experience at home, and it all starts with…

 The Farm as a Living Organism